marcusngwj/TemperatureMonitoringDashboard/README.md

 ## Description
 A custom UI dashboard for a smart domitory with temperature monitoring.
-The purpose of this project is to practise on GUI design patterns and web frameworks.
+The purpose of this project is to practise on GUI design patterns and web frameworks with Meteor and React.
 View [project requirements](docs/requirements.pdf) for more details.

 ## Set up
 This project was setup on the Windows OS